 Calcitriol (D Hormone)

-Research has found that supplementation of D vitamins is associated with significant improvements in muscle size and strength by preventing oxidative stress and promoting muscle regeneration [16].
+Research published in the Frontiers journal has found that supplementation with D vitamins is associated with significant improvements in muscle size and strength by preventing oxidative stress and promoting muscle regeneration [14].

-Moreover, it has been shown that the parathyroid hormone (PTH) in the body stimulates the production of calcitriol, and taking high doses of Vitamin D and magnesium can help in increasing PTH levels [17] [18].
+Moreover, it has been shown that the parathyroid hormone (PTH) in the body stimulates the production of calcitriol, and taking high doses of vitamin D and magnesium can help increase PTH levels, based on research from Mayo Clinics [15].

 Natural Amino Acid Derivatives That Act like Steroids